-(a) Except as provided in subsection (c), it shall be unlawful for any person to operate an all-terrain vehicle on any interstate highway, federal highway, or state highway.
+(a) Except as provided in subsection (c), it shall be unlawful for any person to operate an all-terrain or recreational off-highway vehicle on any interstate highway, federal highway, or state highway.

-(b) Operation of an all-terrain vehicle is authorized within the corporate limits of the city , but only when operated over the most direct route in the city to a recreational area outside the corporate limits of the city.
+(b) Operation of an all-terrain or recreational off-highway vehicle is authorized within the corporate limits of the city.

 (c) Notwithstanding the provisions of subsection (a), all-terrain vehicles owned and operated by a county noxious weed department, or all-terrain vehicles owned and operated by persons contracting with a county noxious weed department or the Kansas department of transportation may be allowed to operate such all-terrain vehicles upon the right-of-way of any federal highway or state highway for the purpose of eradicating noxious weeds and such all-terrain vehicles may be operated incidentally upon such federal highway or state highway.

-(d) No all-terrain vehicle shall be operated on any public highway, street or road between sunset and sunrise unless equipped with lights as required by law for motorcycles
+(d) No all-terrain or recreational off-highway vehicle shall be operated on any public highway, street or road between sunset and sunrise unless equipped with lights as required by law for motorcycles.

 Section 114.4 of the Standard Traffic Ordinance is hereby changed to read as follows: